 Reitman cannot be accused of not thinking big enough with Men, Women and Children, from cosmos to microcosm he puts a small community of parents and high school kids under the microscope, exploring their relationships through their communications – all of it, the texting, sexting, messaging, social media -flirtations, identity creations and misunderstandings, are assimilated into the daily grind of their waking lives.
 The film flutters with web pages and messages, code and data floating above characters as they go about their lives.
 Visually this is highly effective and there are moments of jaw dropping brilliance throughout the film, when you feel the hairs stand on the back of your neck, because you are seeing what you know to be true beamed back at you; unfortunately this isn’t consistent and the story soon drifts into the malaise of predictable over-produced drama and molasses-thick plot lines, so dense it’s like wading through treacle.

 Men, Women and Children acts as a cautionary tale on the potential pitfalls of the internet and social media.
 Jennifer Garner plays anxious, cripplingly-controlling mother Patricia Beltmeyer, afraid at the loss of control over her daughter’s (Kaitlyn Dever) web-world interactions, particularly with love interest Tim Mooney (Ansel Elgort) the two young actors yielding tender and thoughtful performances.
 Adam Sandler and Rosemarie Dewitt are the Trubys, acting out on their marital boredom with the helpful ease the Internet provides.

-Men Women and Children is available to watch on Vod from March 30th.
+Men Women and Children is on general release from Friday 5th December.